USACE to reopen Rockland Recreation Area launch ramp in time for summer recreation season

-The U.S. Army Corps of Engineers Nashville District is pleased to announce the full restoration and reopening of the Rockland Recreation Area launch ramp at Old Hickory Lake, marking a significant milestone in recovery efforts following the closure caused by an EF3 tornado Dec.
+NASHVILLE, Tenn.
+(May 22, 2024) – The U.S. Army Corps of Engineers Nashville District is pleased to announce the full restoration and reopening of the Rockland Recreation Area launch ramp at Old Hickory Lake, marking a significant milestone in recovery efforts following the closure caused by an EF3 tornado Dec.
 7, 2023.

-(USACE Photo)
+As one of the most visited USACE lakes in the nation, Old Hickory Lake attracts approximately 6.4 million visitors annually, many of whom frequent Rockland Recreation Area for its popular launch ramp.
+Thousands of boaters and outdoor enthusiasts use this facility for recreational activities on the lake.

+"We are thrilled to announce the reopening of the Rockland Recreation Area launch ramp in time for the summer recreation season," said Dylon Anderson, Old Hickory Lake resource manager with the USACE Nashville District.
+"This restoration is a sign of our commitment to providing safe and enjoyable recreation opportunities for our community."

 |Date Taken: